MSchmidtCrans/Smoelenboek-3.0/README.md

     b.
 Transform from array into clean json object
     c.
 Check communication with ajax calls

-3. Create PHP script to create new record in database
+3. Create PHP script to create new record in database -DONE-
     a.
 Test DB insert with plain data
+    b.
+Add variables to SQL insert statement

-4. Display new record correctly in html
+4. Display new record correctly in html -DONE-
+    a.
+Start new data pull
+    b.
+Create form reset function
+    b.
+Reset data entry fields

 5. Make delete address button on address div